top of page

 Four Alcatraz convicts had worked countless long nights together - over nearly seven months - carefully preparing for an overwhelming challenge - to escape the 'in-escapable'.
 One or more of them may not have felt quite ready, but on this day, the decision was made -

-we go tonight!‘ . . . and they did!
+we go tonight!‘ . . .

 Frank Morris, prisoner #1441AZ - made famous by Clint Eastwood, in the Hollywood feature 'Escape from Alcatraz' (1979) - and a veteran of twelve previous jail and prison escapes, was the natural leader of the four, and carried himself with a quiet confidence among the U.S.P. -Alcatraz population.
 Morris likely would have been the one to make the call - often credited as being the 'mastermind ' of America's greatest escape.

 Morris and his accomplices may have grown nervous about a random cell-search, or possibly getting 'ratted on’ by fellow prisoners.
-In either case, months of painstaking preparations would certainly be lost - as prison guards would discover fake cell air-vent grates, and hidden behind them – plaster dummy-heads’, home-made flotation devices, and make-shift tools – all to assist in a dramatic exit through the cell-house roof.
+In either case, months of painstaking preparations could certainly be lost - as prison guards would discover fake cell air-vent grates, and hidden behind them – plaster dummy-heads’, home-made flotation devices, and make-shift tools – all to assist in a dramatic exit through the cell-house roof.

 The cramped five-foot by nine foot cells contained ‘all the amenities’ – a steel-frame cot, stainless-steel toilet and sink, and a small wall-mounted metal fold-down table.
 To round-out the Spartan furnishings, two narrow wooden-shelves adorned the rear wall and provided the only authorized storage space for folded uniform items, prison-issue reading materials, shaving supplies and a small mirror.
 Subtracting the floor-space covered by the 'furnishings', would leave the prisoner twenty square-feet to use for any restless pacing or exercise.

-The fact that the Anglin brothers, and Morris and West, had been assigned adjacent cells were the first of a surprising series of administration blunders which would, inadvertently, create some 'daylight' for any aspiring escapees.
-U.S.P. - Alcatraz was America’s first, and only, ‘Super Maximum-Securityfederal prison - often referred to as the 'End of the Line!'
+The fact that the Anglin brothers, and Morris and West, had been assigned adjacent cells were the first of a surprising series of administration blunders which would, inadvertently, create some 'daylight' for these aspiring escapees.
+U.S.P. - Alcatraz was America’s first, and only, ‘Super Maximum-Securityfederal prison - often referred to as the 'End of the Line!
+Eight prisoners had been shot dead attempting to escape - by Alcatraz 'Correctional Officers' - who were just following procedure.
+'Shoot first, ask questions later . . .'

 Automated case-hardened steel ‘tool-proof’ cell doors and bars replaced the dated swing-doors and flat bars which the Army installed when the prison building was first completed in 1912.